Task and issue tracking systems guide

 By clicking on the Show extended information button () on the Branches view, the information associated to the branches will be displayed on the GUI's right hand side as the following screenshot shows.
 When selecting a branch the detailed information of the Axosoft defect will be shown: name, owner, status, title, and description.

-By double clicking on it or by pressing the Open issue in browser button (), a new web browser window with the associated branch task is opened, and it'll display the full information of the Axosoft task.
+By double-clicking on it or by pressing the Open issue in browser button (), a new web browser window with the associated branch task is opened, and it'll display the full information of the Axosoft task.
 When the user changes the status or any other field of the issue, the new information will be shown by clicking on the Refresh button of the Axosoft Extension.

 To configure Plastic SCM to work on the Task on changeset working mode, the user has to configure the Axosoft extension and select the Bind issues to Plastic changesets option, as explained before on the Client section.